 For children, the main thing to remember is that children are always growing.
 So, replacing their socks regularly is important.

 Some socks are made especially for medical conditions, while others even help prevent them.
 Compression stockings essentially improve your blood flow.
 They can lessen pain and swelling in your legs.
 They also decrease the chances of getting deep vein thrombosis (DVT), which is a kind of blood clot, and other circulation issues.
 You can also find compression socks for running.

 Compression stockings gently squeeze your leg.
 People who wear them include people with circulation issues, DVT, varicose veins and diabetes.
 Others who wear them include people who have just gotten surgery, those who can’t leave their bed/have a hard time moving their legs, people who stand all day, athletes, pregnant women, and people who spend a lot of time on airplanes, such as pilots and flight attendants.

 Compression socks are also used for metatarsal relief.
 Metatarsalgia is pain in the ball of foot.
 It’s not a serious condition, but left untreated it can pose a lot of risks.

 Plantar fascitis is one of the most common causes of heel pain.
 It involves a thick band of tissue that runs across the bottom of your foot and connects your heel bone to your toes.
-Specialty compression socks help to relieve these symptoms as well.
+Specialty compression socks help to relieve these symptoms as well as these easy plantar fasciitis stretches and treatment exercises you can try.

 There are also socks for bunion relief, which help you recover and heal.
 Bunions is a bony bump at the base of your big toe.
 It forms when your big toe pushes against your next toe–forcing the joint of your big toe to enlarge and stick out.
 The skin over it might be red and sore.